codersclub/DRKB/database/msaccess/pack_db/index.md

       end;
     end;

-Important Notes:
+**Important Notes:**

 1. Include the JRO\_TLB unit in your uses clause.
 2. Nobody should use or open the database during compacting.
 3. If the compiler gives you an error on the JRO\_TLB unit follow these steps:
     - Using the Delphi IDE go to Project - Import Type Library.
     - Scroll down until you reach "Microsoft Jet and Replication Objects 2.1 Library".
     - Click on Install button.
     - Recompile a gain.

 ------------------------------------------------------------------------

+Вариант 2.

-How to compact and repair MS Access 2000 (Jet Engine 4) during run time using Delphi 5?
+>How to compact and repair MS Access 2000 (Jet Engine 4) during run time

-Answer:
+>using Delphi 5?

+**Answer:**

 Usually the size of MS Access keep growing fast by time because of it\'s internal caching and temporary buffering, which in over whole effect the